Kernel Modelling of Fading Memory Systems: Compactness with respect to the fading memory norm

 \section{Compactness with respect to the fading memory norm}

-In general, it is difficult to find a useful class of input signals which is compact with respect to an $L_p$ norm.
-However, \textcite{boyd_fading_1985} observed that the set of bounded and rate-limited input signals is compact with respect to a fading memory norm.
+\textcite{boyd_fading_1985} observed that the set of bounded and rate-limited input signals with a finite upper bound is compact with respect to a fading memory norm.
 In this section, we develop this result for arbitrary fading memory normed spaces.